Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 The CI-Hamiltonian can be decomposed into a Pauli string using the fast Walsh-Hadamard transform (FWHT) \cite{georges_pauli_2025}.
 This algorithm works in two stages.
-First, the coefficients of the Pauli-strings can be computed from the Hamiltonian as:
+First, the coefficients of the Pauli strings can be computed from the Hamiltonian as:

-where, $\alpha_{r,s}$ is a matrix element of the coefficient matrix, $q$ is the number of qubits, $\hat{H}$ is the CI-Hamiltonian and $h_{i,j}$ is the matrix elements of $\hat{H}$ with index $i,j$.
+where, $\alpha_{r,s}$ is a matrix element of the coefficient matrix, $q$ is the number of qubits, $H$ is the Hadamard matrix and $h_{i,j}$ are the CI-Hamiltonian matrix elements with index $i,j$.
 The bitwise operators $\land$ and $\oplus$ indicate AND and XOR operations.
 This coefficient matrix requires the full CI-Hamiltonian to be known.
 The Pauli string can then be computed as: